-Participants must complete four (4) activities in the appropriate manual, each from a different chapter.
+Participants must complete four (4) activities in the appropriate manual.
 Manuals will be due at project check-in.

 Woodworking 1, Measuring Up

 Woodworking 2, Making the Cut

 Woodworking 3, Nailing it Together

 Woodworking 4, Finishing Up

 Scorecards can be found on the Indiana 4-H Website at https://extension.purdue.edu/4-H/ under the specified project.
 These scorecards will be used when judging your projects.
 It is encouraged to review these as you begin to create your project.